• The Packaging and Packaging Waste Regulation

 plastic packaging

 • Plastic parts representing less than 5% of the weight of the packaging unit are exempted from meeting recycled content targets.
-As such we expect that a large majority of pressure-sensitive labels will be exempt.
-Nonetheless labeling materials can help brands achieve their sustainability goals.
+We expect that a large majority of pressure-sensitive labels will be exempt.
+Nonetheless, labeling materials can help brands achieve their sustainability goals.

-• Pressure-sensitive labels containing recycled content are available for a variety of applications and a variety of source materials, such as filmic labels made with post-consumer waste.
+• Pressure-sensitive labels containing recycled content are available for a variety of applications, along with a variety of source materials such as filmic labels made with post-consumer waste.

 Targets for reusable